hartza-capital/sdk-rust/docs/AccountsApi.md

 > models::AccountById200Response archive_account_by_id(x_account)
 Archive Account by ID

-Archive Account permit to archive Account properties and strategy applicated on the portfolios
+Permits to archive Account and disable strategy applicated on the portfolios

 ### Parameters